Nursing is a rewarding job, but the days can be long and exhausting.

-Because per diem means you are on call wherever you might be needed, there is a chance that your need can be cancelled at any time.
+Because per diem means you are on call wherever you might be needed, there is a chance that your need can be canceled at any time.

 Maybe you were asked a month in advance to work for one week to cover shifts at the local hospital while an employee is on vacation.
 You happily accepted the position and are eager to work.
-One week before the job is due to begin, you are notified that the employee had to cancel their vacation and instead can come to work.
+One week before the job is due to begin, you are notified that the employee had to cancel their vacation and will be working instead.
 Now you’re out of work for that entire week.

-This is just one example of how you could lose out on work as a per diem nurse.
+This is just another example of how you could lose out on work as a per diem nurse.

-If job security is important and having work cancelled at any time is a burden to you, per diem nursing might not be right for you.
+If job security is important and having work canceled at any time is a burden to you, per diem nursing might not be right for you.